Emma Bunton Expresses That ‘Spice Girls Reunion Has Brought People Together’

-Emma Bunton, aka Baby Spice, is very happy to see all the fans of the Spice Girls reuniting with everyone again after they announced they were going back on tour.
+Emma Bunton, aka Baby Spice, is very happy to see fans of the Spice Girls gathering again after the girl group recently announced that they were going back on tour.

 According to Music News, Bunton has been calling the comeback more of a “gathering” rather than a reunion.